alphapone/scala-short-guides/sms-message-sender.md

 # Our-message-sender
-SMS message sender using android pool device
+SMS message sender which uses android device pool for SMS sending

 A sample for simple but business usefull service in scala